Twenty-seventh week of 2019 edition!

-It seems like now that Neon Genesis Evangelion has been available on Netflix for awhile, the ratio of hyperbolic to insightful posts has returned to a manageable level.
-The show's important, and not only because of its significant contribution/impact on the anime industry.
+It seems like now that Neon Genesis Evangelion has been out for awhile, the ratio of hyperbolic to insightful posts has returned to a manageable level.
+The show’s important, and not only because of its significant contribution/impact on the anime industry.
 From my perspective, its rich and expansive world and its compelling plot formed the perfect vehicle for its strongest elements: its characters.
-I've read a lot of great posts about Shinji Ikari and Rei Ayanami.
-Now I can add another post about another character to the list: This post by The Overage Otaku on Confessions of an Overage Otaku.
-This article takes on Asuka Langley Soryu, who's probably my second favorite character after Misato Katsuragi.
-This article has the best insights of Asuka's character that I've read, and it explains why she is the way she is.
+I’ve read a lot of great posts about Shinji Ikari and Rei Ayanami.
+Now I can add another post to the list: This post by The Overage Otaku on Confessions of an Overage Otaku.
+This post takes on Asuka Langley Soryu, who’s probably my second favorite character after Misato Katsuragi.
+This article has the best insights of Asuka’s character that I’ve read, and it explains why she is the way she is.
 I watched the series a long, long time ago, and it was fun reading an article that helped me appreciate the character even more than I did before.

 While we’re on the subject of character studies, have I mentioned lately much much I love Haganai: I Don’t Have Many Friends?
 The main male character, Kodaka Hasegawa, reminds me of myself to an uncomfortable extent, at least in some ways.
 But fortunately, he was far from the most interesting character in the cast.
 My favorite hands down was Rika Shiguma, but that by no means she was the only one who I thought was fascinating.
 This post by Irina from I Drink and Watch Anime is a great study of Sena Kashiwazaki.
 She’s beautiful, she’s rich, and she’s… Well, I’d rather you read the article, because as many times as I’ve watched the series and as much as I love the characters, this article still gave me new stuff to think about.